linuxboot/book/cpu/README.md

 # An easy overview of how `cpu` works

-`Cpu`, as mentioned, consists of a client and a server.
+`cpu`, as mentioned, consists of a client and a server.
 The client is on your desktop (or laptop), and the server is on the remote system.
 Both client and server use an `ssh` transport, meaning that the “wire” protocol is `ssh`.
 In this way, `cpu` is just like `ssh`.

-As mentioned above, the situation for `cpu` is a bit more complicated than for `ssh`. `Cpu` provides resource sharing, but not from the server to the client, but rather from the client to the server.
+As mentioned above, the situation for `cpu` is a bit more complicated than for `ssh`. `cpu` provides resource sharing, but not from the server to the client, but rather from the client to the server.
 The `cpu` client is a file server; the `cpu` server connects the kernel on the server machine to the file server in the client, as shown below.
 Things to note:

-1.  `Cpud`, on the remote or server machine, sets up a “private name space mount” of `/tmp` for the program.
+1.  `cpud`, on the remote or server machine, sets up a “private name space mount” of `/tmp` for the program.
 “Private name space mount” just means that only that program, and its children, can see what is in its private `/tmp`.
     Other, external programs continue to use `/tmp`, but they are _different_